 IAS decided to migrate from Oracle Linux to Red Hat Enterprise Linux®, moving from physical infrastructure to a software-defined datacenter.
-To streamline management of its new environment, IAS used Ansible Tower by Red Hat, an automation and orchestration tool, to improve consistency, reduce manual errors, and support a DevOps delivery approach.
+To streamline management of its new environment, IAS used Red Hat Ansible Automation Platform, an automation and orchestration platform, to improve consistency, reduce manual errors, and support a DevOps delivery approach.
 “We were redefining our operating model and wanted to deliver software faster and more efficiently to meet end users’ requirements,” said Seabrook.

 With the new system, IAS gained easier, more accurate management, cutting patching time and significantly reducing launch errors and configuration issues.
 Also, upgrades that previously took a day—and caused hours of system downtime each month—can now be performed in less than 2 hours with high availability.
 Overall, change delivery is now typically 75% faster.
 “Rather than bulk delivery, we’re able to deliver incrementally, and we no longer frustrate users with significant downtime during working hours,” said Seabrook.

 Red Hat and Ansible have met or exceeded all of the measurable outcomes we set for this project.
 Our adoption of these solutions is increasing throughout our organization.